 Fares for flights to San Francisco from the UK will vary from month to month, and usually depend on the weather.
 Prices will be at their lowest from December to March, while the temperature at that time of year is pretty low (14-16 degrees), but you’ll still be able to experience the coastal city in all its glory, with events like the Chinese New Year and St. Patrick’s Day Parade.
 Be sure to factor such events into your arrival and departure dates, as flight prices may go up if the dates coincide with a popular festival or holiday.
 In those cases, it’s best to fly out about a week before the actual event.
 If warm weather is what you’re looking for, it may be wise to aim for a trip in May, when the prices of direct flights to San Francisco are still within reason, before the summer rush.

-Best time to book your flight to San Francisco
+Best time to book flights to San Francisco

-With international flights like this, getting cheap tickets to San Francisco can depend on the day that you book, so it isn’t always best to book in advance, as you might miss out on better deals.
+Getting cheap tickets to San Francisco can depend on the day that you book, so it isn’t always best to book in advance, as you might miss out on better deals.
 Likewise, leaving your flight bookings to the last minute can be quite costly.
-It’s generally best to book no earlier than four weeks before departure, and no later than 14 days.
-The best days to book San Francisco tickets are early in the week, so Mondays to Wednesdays usually.
+We'd suggest booking your flights at least a few months early, and no later than 14 days.
+The best days to book San Francisco tickets are usually early in the week, so Monday to Wednesday.

 Getting to the city from the airport

-Once at San Francisco International Airport, the best way to get to the downtown area of the city is taking the Bay Area Rapid Transport, or BART, system.
-Easily accessible anywhere in the airport, trains are frequent, tickets are cheap, and you'll be downtown in half an hour, with a choice of stops that suit your accommodation.
-It’s a short walk left from the international terminal main hall.
+Once at SFO Airport, the best way to get to the downtown area of San Francisco is to take the Bay Area Rapid Transport – or BART – system.
+Easily accessible, the trains from the airport are frequent, the tickets are cheap, and you'll be downtown in no time.
 Trains to downtown San Francisco depart every 15-20 minutes and the journey is only 30 minutes.
-There are four different stops from which to access the city, from Powell Street near the Yerba Buena Centre for the Arts, to Embarcadero, which is right by the Bay Bridge and welcomes you to the city with a gorgeous skyline view of Oakland.
-From the BART station, trains ticket costs $8.95, which, thanks to your cheap flights to San Francisco, makes for a very affordable holiday.
+There are four different stops from which to access the city, including Powell Street near the Yerba Buena Centre for the Arts, and Embarcadero which is right by the Bay Bridge.
+From the BART station, trains ticket costs $8.95 which, thanks to your cheap flights to San Francisco, makes for a very affordable holiday.